-Effective September 2010, no QSL's coming thru the Bureau will be answered!
-LOTW is uploaded frequently and SASE (USA) or SAE + IRC/$1 works fine for DX for a real QSL card.
+Effective September 2010, no QSL's coming thru the Bureau will be answered.
+LOTW is uploaded frequently and SASE (USA) or SAE + IRC/$2 works fine for DX for a real QSL card.
+This policy was necessary due to the 20,000 to 27,000 qso's per year that the K8IA and N7AT callsigns generate.

-PROUD MEMBER OF THE ARIZONA OUTLAWS CONTEST CLUB (N7AT) www.arizonaoutlaws.net
+PROUD MEMBER, AND FOUNDING PRESIDENT (2009-12) OF THE ARIZONA OUTLAWS CONTEST CLUB (N7AT) www.arizonaoutlaws.net

 SEE QSL POLICY AT THE BOTTOM OF THIS LISTING!